bigskysoftware/_hyperscript/www/posts/2021-04-06-aysnc-transparency-in-practice.md

 <p id="output"></p>
 ```

-Because the hyperscript runtime both resolves *and creates* any promises needed by the functions and event handler under
+Because the hyperscript runtime both *resolves and creates* any promises needed by functions and event handlers under
-the covers, you are able to write both the methods as well as the use of the methods in the straight forward, linear fashion
+the covers, you are able to write *and use the methods* the methods in a straight forward, linear fashion
-you are used to.
+you are used to, without annotations (which can cascade through your code base) or using ugly callbacks.

 No more (explicit) promises!